Whitley Lower

-Whitley Lower is a village and former civil parish in Kirklees, West Yorkshire England.
+Whitley Lower is a village near Thornhill in Kirklees, West Yorkshire England.
 The parish church, dedicated to St Mary and St Michael, is part of the united benefice of Thornhill and Whitley which also includes Briestfield.
 The church was Grade II listed in 1985.
 In 1891 the civil parish had a population of 879.

+Governance

+Whitley Lower was a township and chapelry in the parish of Thornhill, from 1866 Whitley Lower was a civil parish, on 26 March 1896 the civil parish was abolished and merged with Thornhill.